 While there are many types of spill planes, the ones that we produce are patterned from an 18th century original, and feature a two piece body, skewed blade, and escapement hole in the side through which the spill exits the plane.
 The blade is adjusted using a small hammer, such as one sold by Lee Valley or, for tool lovers, one by Sterling Tool Works, which is also available here.
-We have made planes of American Beech, Black Cherry, and Maple with spalting and/or light figure, all quarter sawn wood.
+We have made planes of American and European Beech, and Maple with light and heavy figure, all quarter sawn wood.
 The plane body is actually two pieces, with one side ripped of to make it easier to create the mortise and bed for the blade.
 It is then reattached with brass screws.
 The blade is made of tapered O-1 tool steel, hardened to Rc 60-62, and sharpened, ready for immediate use.

 The wedge is shaped to facilitate the curling of the spill and guide it through the escapement hole.
 It is also taper both ways, which ensures that it will fit against the escapement side of the throat to ensure there is no gap for shavings to jam.
 Both sides of the plane have fences to keep the plane centered on the stock, allowing a maximum of about 7/8″ thick material to be used.
 (3/4″ stock works best.)
-Finish is several coats of Minwax Antique Oil Finish and paste wax.
+Finish is several coats of Minwax Antique Oil Finish and paste wax.at the link below

 These planes are usually available in various woods.
 They are new tools, used only for the tuning process, and are sharp and ready to go.
 A user guide is included, telling about the purpose of the plane, and tips for using and care.